 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep the orally disintegrating tablet in the original package until you are ready to take it.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine and an MAO inhibitor within 14 days of each other.

 - Some medicines can affect how mirtazapine works.
 Tell your doctor if you are using any of the following:

-- Buspirone, carbamazepine, cimetidine, diazepam, fentanyl, lithium, nefazodone, phenytoin, rifampicin, St John's wort, tramadol, or tryptophan
+- Alprazolam. buspirone, carbamazepine, cimetidine, diazepam, fentanyl, itraconazole, lithium, nefazodone, phenytoin, rifampicin, ritonavir, St John's wort, tramadol, tryptophan

 - Do not drink alcohol while you are using this medicine.